-The members of our Audit Committee are Jim Hinrichs, Shahzad Malik and Shaden Marzouk.
+The members of our Audit Committee are Jim Hinrichs, Niamh Pellegrini and Shaden Marzouk.
 Mr. Hinrichs is the chair of our Audit Committee.
 The composition of our Audit Committee meets the requirements for independence under the current Nasdaq listing standards and SEC rules and regulations, including independence requirements specific to members of the audit committee of the board of directors of a listed company.
 Each member of our Audit Committee is financially literate.
-In addition, our Board of Directors has determined that Jim Hinrichs is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act of 1933, as amended.
-In making that determination, the Board relied on the past business experience of Mr. Hinrichs.
-Please see the description of the business experience for Mr. Hinrichs under the heading "Nominees for Director and Continuing Directors".
+In addition, our Board of Directors has determined that all three members of our Audit Committee, Jim Hinrichs, Shaden Marzouk and Niamh Pellegrini, are "audit committee financial experts" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act of 1933, as amended (the "Securities Act").
+In making that determination, the Board relied on the past business experience of Mr. Hinrichs, Dr. Marzouk and Ms. Pellegrini.
+Please see the description of their business experience under the heading "Nominees for Director and Continuing Directors".
 This designation does not impose any duties, obligations or liabilities that are greater than are generally imposed on members of our Audit Committee and our Board of Directors.
 Our Audit Committee is directly responsible for, among other things:

-- selecting a firm to serve as the independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end operating results; - establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - considering the adequacy of our internal controls; - reviewing material related party transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.
+- selecting a firm to serve as the independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end operating results;

+- establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - considering the adequacy of our internal controls; - reviewing material related party transactions or those that require disclosure; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.

 Our Audit Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of the Nasdaq.
-In 2020, the Audit Committee met five times.
-The Audit Committee charter can be found in the Corporate Governance section of the Investors section of our website at ir.acutusmedical.com.
+In 2021, the Audit Committee met six times.
+The Audit Committee charter can be found in the Corporate Governance section of the Investors section of our website at https://ir.acutusmedical.com.
 Information on or accessible through our website is not incorporated by reference in this Proxy Statement.
 The Audit Committee charter grants the Audit Committee authority to obtain, at our expense, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Audit Committee considers necessary or appropriate in the performance of its duties.